What Is FTP? FTP Clients and FTP Ports Explained

 Active mode is the traditional connection type.
 With active mode, the server dictates which port number to use.
 While in passive mode, the client can choose which port to use.

 The reason there are two modes is because of firewalls, which can block certain port numbers.
-For example, say your firewall blocks port 20 (the port used to transfer data).
+For example, say your firewall blocks port 20, which is the port used to transfer data.
 In this case, you could use passive mode to get around this block.
-With passive mode, your FTP client can change to a different port for the client and server to use to transfer the data.
+With passive mode, your FTP client can change to use a different port for the client and server to transfer the data.

 There are three main ways to use File Transfer Protocol: the command line, a web browser, and through a dedicated client software.

-- Through the command line.
-The first, and oldest, method is to use a command-line such as the Command prompt for Windows or Terminal for Mac/Linux.
+1. Through the command line.
+The first, and oldest, method is to use a command line tool such as the Command prompt for Windows or Terminal for Mac or Linux.
 With this method, commands establish a connection to a File Transfer Protocol server port.

 How to use an FTP client